by Scott Blackburn

 He was seventy-eight.
 And he had a real name.

-That evening, I thumbed through a phonebook until I came across Crazy Kenny’s last name: Allen, and I wrote address on a piece of paper.
+That evening, I thumbed through a phonebook until I came across Crazy Kenny’s last name: Allen, and I wrote the address on a piece of paper.
 I knew the street he lived on, though I’d rarely driven down it.
 It was just a few blocks from Cook’s.

 For weeks, that address stayed folded in my wallet.
-I’d thought about throwing it way several times, but I never did.
+I’d thought about throwing it away several times, but I never did.
 And even if I had, 122 Franklin Road had tattooed itself onto my brain.

 The day I decided to visit that address was a Sunday.
 It was early in spring and beautiful outside, but the air still held the breezy remnants of a North Carolina winter.
 I drove slowly that morning, taking my time to look at the houses that were cramped on each side of the two-lane road.
 They were all single-story clapboard, some blue, some white, one mint green.
 All of them looked to be built in the 40s or 50s like the houses on my grandparents’ street: attached carports, walkways that led to painted concrete steps that led to tiny porches shaded by white awnings.
 I pictured Crazy Kenny walking up those driveways with his unsteady gait, turning back toward he road after every couple of steps, pulling his pants up by the belt loops.